White wedding: History of the white dress and traditions

 Women were required to wear veils in many Christian churches through the mid-20th century; the resurgence of the wedding veil as a symbol of the bride, and its use even when not required by the bride's religion, coincided with societal emphasis on women being modest and well-behaved.

 Etiquette books then began to turn the practice into a tradition and the white gown soon became a popular symbol of status that also carried "a connotation of innocence and virginal purity."
 The story put out about the wedding veil was that decorous brides were naturally too timid to show their faces in public until they were married.

 By the end of the 19th century the white dress was the garment of choice for elite brides on both sides of the Atlantic.
 However, middle-class British and American brides did not adopt the trend fully until after World War II.
 With increased prosperity in the 20th century, the tradition also grew to include the practice of wearing the dress only once.
 As historian Vicky Howard writes, "[i]f a bride wore white in the nineteenth century, it was acceptable and likely that she wore her gown again".
 Even Queen Victoria had her famous lace wedding dress re-styled for later use.

 After World War I, as full-scale formal weddings began to be desired by the mothers of brides who did not have a permanent social secretary, the position of the wedding planner, who could coordinate the printer, florist, caterer and seamstress, began to assume importance.
 The first edition of Bride's Magazine was published in 1934 as a newspaper advertising insert called ‘So You're Going to Get Married!’ in a column entitled ‘To the Bride’ and its rival Modern Bride began publishing in 1949.

 The portrayal of weddings in Hollywood movies, particularly immediately after World War II, helped crystallize and homogenize the white wedding into a normative form.

 Participants

-Traditional weddings require, in addition to the bride and groom, a marriage officiant, which is a minister, priest, pastor, vicar, rabbi, imam, or civil officer who is authorized to perform marriages and will read out of a Bible, Quran, or Civil document.
+Traditional weddings require, in addition to the bride and groom, a marriage officiant, which is a minister, priest, pastor, vicar, rabbi, imam, or civil officer who is authorized to perform marriages and will read out of a Bible, Tanakh, Quran, or Civil document.

 A bride in a contemporary white wedding dress with train, tiara and white veil, taken in 2003.

 Typical white weddings also include a wedding party, which consists of some or all of the following: